Leadership in the AFL – has it ever been more important?

 LIKELY CANDIDATE – BAILEY SMITH

-He is driven; a competitive beast who sets an example others will follow.
-At just 20, he has years to develop into the next leader of this Dogs outfit, and with Bont five years his senior, I could definitely see him passing the torch to Smith as he nears 30-31 years old.
+Smith is driven and sets an example others will follow.
+At just 20, he has years to develop into the next leader of this Dogs outfit.
+I could definitely see Bont passing the torch to Smith as he nears 30-31 years old.

 TIMEFRAME – 2025-26